Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: Variable Selection for Global Relevance

 After binning the observations, applying localized LASSO and weighted voting, the algorithm proceeds to the online learning phase and only focuses on the relevant variables in $\hat J$.
 Algorithm~\ref{alg:CB_Non_LASSO} demonstrates the complete algorithm combining the two phases, which we refer to as ``BV-LASSO and Learning''.

 The regret analysis of the algorithm follows from Proposition \ref{prop:global}.
 Since the false selection probability decreases exponentially with $n h^4$, BV-LASSO easily meets the rate required in Proposition \ref{prop:rate_selection}.
-For properly chosen parameters, we have \begin{theorem} If then taking $n=(\log T)^{2+\frac{4}{d_x}}$, $h=(\log T)^{-\frac{1}{d_x}}$ and $\lambda=b_2 h^2$, we have
+For properly chosen parameters, we have